 - Post-op Follow-up

 - Procedure Recovery Location

 Breast augmentation is an outpatient procedure that may last from 1-3 hours.
-It is performed using IV sedation in our AAAASF accredited surgical facility.
+It is performed using intravenous sedation in our AAAASF accredited surgical suite.
 Dr. Marosan use a 24 hour fast recovery technique, involving tumescent local anesthesia, gentle cautery dissection avoiding the ribs, zero bleeding, no touch implant insertion using the Keller funnel, no drains and injecting Botox into the chest muscles two weeks prior to surgery to minimize muscle tightness and spasms.
 There could be some swelling and minimal bruising, but he does not place patients into compression bras.
 It is normal to feel tightness around the chest area as the skin adjusts to the breast’s new shape.
 Most patients can resume normal activities within 3- 7 days; work outs should be avoided for 4-6 weeks.
 It takes approximately 3- 6 months for the breasts to look, feel and function normally in regards to softness, sensation and final placement.